 Master Xiong Gaowu utilizes an ancient cleansing technique that requires the use of a razor blade to clean the eyes of his clients.

 A technique he can do blind (西部网)

 With four decades of practice under his belt, Xiong claims that he has never caused a single injury to any of his clients.
 He also says that his procedure can help improve vision, but only for those aged 30 and above.

 Sharpening the blade to a fine edge (西部网)

-In a sarcastic blog, Zhang Chaoqun said that he had worked for Garschagen, Shanghai correspondent for respectd Dutch newspaper NRC Handelsblad, for two years, and was tired of seeing Garschagen continually publish what he called “fake news.”
+In a sarcastic blog, Zhang Chaoqun said that he had worked for Garschagen, the Shanghai correspondent for respected Dutch newspaper NRC Handelsblad, for two years, and was tired of seeing Garschagen continually publish what he called “fake news.”

-In his post, Zhang lists a number of examples in which Garschagen apparently showed creative news-making skills, and claims to have evidence that prove his allegation.
-Zhang also insinuates that he has learned many of the skills for faking news as he had “the luck of working with one of the greatest masters of the dark art for two years.”
+In his post, Zhang lists a number of examples in which Garschagen apparently showed creative news-making skills, and claims to have evidence to prove his allegations.
+Zhang also insinuates that he has learned many of the skills for faking news, as he had “the luck of working with one of the greatest masters of the dark art for two years.”

 In response, the editor-in-chief at NRC Handelsblad posted his own blog, resolutely refuting the claims, and highlighted professional disagreements that Zhang and Garschagen that led to what the newspaper insists are false accusations.
-Chinese readers have so far been divided over the issue, with some saying the charges prove that Western media is as riddled with falsehoods as Beijing often claims, while others have cast doubts on Zhang’s accusations and credibility, and his relationship with both state media and security.
+Chinese readers have so far been divided over the issue, with some saying the charges prove that Western media is as riddled with falsehoods as Beijing often claims, while others cast doubts on Zhang’s accusations and credibility, as well as his relationship with both state media and security.

 A furious Zhang has demanded an investigation into the matter, and said he is willing to cooperate fully and provide evidence if needed; he has already written a follow-up blog, detailing several more of his claims.